 With a growing public platform, Yousafzai continued to speak out about her right, and the right of all women, to an education.
 Her activism resulted in a nomination for the International Children's Peace Prize in 2011.
 That same year, she was awarded Pakistan's National Youth Peace Prize.

 Yousafzai and her family learned that the Taliban had issued a death threat against her because of her activism.
 Though Yousafzai was frightened for the safety of her father — an anti-Taliban activist — she and her family initially felt that the fundamentalist group would not actually harm a child.

 Shot by the Taliban

-The shooting left Malala in critical condition, so she was flown to a military hospital in Peshawar.
+The shooting left Yousafzai in critical condition, so she was flown to a military hospital in Peshawar.
 A portion of her skull was removed to treat her swelling brain.
 To receive further care, she was transferred to Birmingham, England.

 Once she was in the United Kingdom, Yousafzai was taken out of a medically induced coma.
 Though she would require multiple surgeries—including repair of a facial nerve to fix the paralyzed left side of her face — she had suffered no major brain damage.
 In March 2013, she was able to begin attending school in Birmingham.

 The shooting resulted in a massive outpouring of support for Yousafzai, which continued during her recovery.
 Unfortunately, the Taliban still considers Yousafzai a target, although Yousafzai remains a staunch advocate for the power of education.